mvolkmann/blog/src/deno.md

 The directory is shared between all Deno projects rather and using a separate directory for each project as is done in Node.js.
+This saves disk space and avoids needing to reinstall previously used libraries for new projects.

 If the `DENO_DIR` environment variable is not set, the files are saved in an OS-specific location.